statebox/liveshare-vm/README.md

 gcloud --project=statebox-infra compute ssh wires@liveshare -- -L 4555:localhost:4000
 ```

+You can add the `-A` flag at the end of this command to forward you ssh-agent connection, meaning that you can use your local private keys to push to github.
+Do not forget to run `ssh-add` before you you connect, to add your keys to the ssh agent.

 # Machine configuration

 Based of debian-9 and with a `wires` user.